C J 001. Intl. Professional Policing. 6 Hours.

 A study of interview and interrogation techniques.
 Topics include preparation, environmental and psychological factors, legal issues, and ethics.

 C J 313.
-Professional Writing in Criminal Justice.
+Professional Writings in Criminal Justice.
 3 Hours.
 [WI]

 The process of developing and documenting information related to criminal justice field work and graduate studies in criminology and criminal justice, including researching, editing, revising, and creating technical reports, case narratives,.